reefactor/brainfood_reference/README.md

 > The essentially self-transcendent quality of human existence renders man a being reaching out beyond himself
 > -- Viktor Frankl, The will to meaning

+> Man's main task in life is to give birth to himself, to become what he potentially is.
+The most important product of his effort is his own personality
+> ― Erich Fromm

 > What a man can be, he must be
 > -- Abraham Maslow in [Motivation and personality](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs#cite_note-Maslow,_A._1954-5)